-Join Richard Harrington for an in-depth discussion in this video Test and correct, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Test and correct, part of Photoshop: Automation.

 Let's test out this new action on an additional image.…I'll open up a recent image,…take my Actions panel up, and let's rename this called Aged Blur.…I'll press Play.…You'll see it gives me the ability to select the Background layer.…If it wasn't selected, the user would click…Stop, choose the Background layer, and then press Play.…Or if they didn't need to make a change, they could just click Continue.…